 Now it’s time to make sure your corners stay put.
 The outward pressure from soil and water can be surprisingly strong, so securing your blocks is a must.
 For many DIY block systems, this means driving rebar stakes through the holes in the blocks and into the ground.
 This anchors the corners firmly, preventing them from shifting or being pushed apart as you fill the bed.
 This reinforcement is what gives your bed its strength and durability, ensuring it can handle the weight of the soil and the growth of your plants without bowing.
 This is a key step in building a simple, sturdy bed.

-Step 4: Connect Your Garden Bed Walls
+Step 4: Add Your Garden Bed Walls

 The final construction step is attaching your sideboards.
 Slide your lumber—whether it's cedar, composite, or another material—into the slots on the corner blocks.
 For extra stability, especially with taller beds, you can secure the boards to the blocks with exterior-grade screws.
 Some gardeners also add a 4x4 post inside each corner and screw the boards directly into the post for maximum reinforcement.
 If you're looking for an even simpler method, systems like Frame It All's snap-lock raised garden beds use brackets that connect the boards and anchor stakes in one easy step, completely removing the need for extra tools or hardware.